-Are you thinking of picking up a tent soon but don’t want to get one that breaks too soon?
+Are you thinking of picking up a tent soon but don’t want to get one with poles that breaks too soon?
 One of the most common problems of tent durability are the choice of tent pole materials.

 Weight, price, strength, maintenance – what do these have to do with the aluminum vs fiberglass tent pole debate?

 Are you facing analysis paralysis in choosing your tent and just want a fun few days of camping?
 Check our our guide to the best small 2 person tents.

 Are fiberglass tent poles cheaper than aluminum poles?

 Fiberglass poles are cheaper to produce than aluminum poles or alternative tent pole materials.
 This is due to aluminum requiring extraction from the natural deposits, rather than fiberglass which is synthetic.
 As a result, most popular casual camping tents which focus on low cost materials use fiberglass tent poles.

 The low cost of a fiberglass tent pole doesn’t necessarily make them bad for your situation, but it is worth considering why many larger and heavier tents use poles made of metal – such as aluminum poles or alternative materials.
 You are also unlikely to find fiberglass tent poles in backpacking tents.
 A backpacking tent needs a strong structure that can stand up to intense winds and heavy snow loads.

 Winner: Fiberglass Tent Poles are good poles for a camper on a budget

 Low weight tent poles doesn’t matter much if you’re car camping but if you’re having to carry around the tent then less weight and easier portability are both great pros.
 Many backpackers are obsessed with saving as much carry weight as possible, leading to the booming popularity of ‘ultralight’ gear.